⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Microsoft Dynamics 365

-Microsoft's suite of cloud-based business applications, including CRM functionalities for sales, customer service, and marketing, integrated with the Microsoft ecosystem.
+Microsoft's suite of intelligent business applications, combining CRM and ERP functionalities with other Microsoft products.

 Salesforce